 - And many more.

-When we have had our application to the Department of Internal Affairs (DIA) approved, gaining Certification with K9SMD will grant full public access rights and protection under the Human Rights Act 1993 and/or Dog Control Act 1996.
+The Department of Internal Affairs (DIA) has granted K9 SEARCH Medical Detection authority to certify disability assist dogs.
+By gaining Certification with K9SMD this will grant the team full public access rights and protection under the Human Rights Act 1993 and/or Dog Control Act 1996.

 We can offer owner training to some of our clients on an “individual case” basis, with the guidance and training from our team.
 Owner training is not an easy path to take, but it will create a strong bond between dog and handler as you learn how to communicate and work as a team.
 If this is something you might be interested in, send us an email using our contact form.